-The unprecedented growth in gaming industry has opened up avenues of opportunities for all those, who are related to it.
+The unprecedented growth in the gaming industry has opened up avenues of opportunities for all those, who are related to it.
 This surge has also led to the emergence of many small studios, which have been coming up with a lot of exciting games and making their presence felt amidst market leaders or notable companies in the domain of game development.
 Simultaneously, game QA testing has also reached a whole new level of precision and sophistication (or at least expected to be) with a lot of small and big projects rolling in and out on a daily basis.

 There is a stark difference between testing smaller titles or games released by independent studios and the one helmed by big-scale AAA titles designed by the leaders in the gaming industry.

 Small studios or companies just can’t afford to do that.
-Thus, it is imperative for the small studios to finalize a fool-proof (testing) strategy to ensure that not a single critical bug is skipped.
+Thus, it is imperative for the small studios to finalise a fool-proof (testing) strategy to ensure that not a single critical bug is skipped.